This post explains how to add categories to your USP Form.

 Add Categories to Individual Forms

-To override the default categories on a per-form basis:
+To override the default categories on a per-form basis.
+Add the

 include attribute to the category shortcode, like so:

 include will be displayed on the form, along with any that are specified globally.
 Note that you can use

 include="all" to display all non-empty categories, or